mixu/snapshot/readme.md

 - undefined
 - object hashes consisting of any supported value
 - arrays consisting of any supported value
-- Instances of objects that define a serialize() function
+- Instances of objects that define a serialize() and a deserialize() function

 ## Unsupported

-- native functions
+- native functions (e.g. you cannot serialize a reference to Array.prototype.map)
-- instances of objects that do not define a serialize function
+- instances of objects that do not define a serialize() function (these will be serialized like object hashes, but they are not restored as instances of the right class)

+## Installation

+    npm install --save snapshot

+(`--save` saves to the package.json file in the current directory, if it exists)

+## API

+- `.snapshot(hash)`: given a object hash, creates a string which is a standalone Javascript function that can be evaluated to produce the same objects with the right classes (as long as the definitions for custom objects are also available).

+Note again, that the argument must be a single hash - but it can contain any data.

-## Serialize function
+## Example

-There is no constructor guessing.
+    var snapshot = require('snapshot');

+    var value = { a: { a: 'a'}, b: { b: 'b'} };
+    value.a.sibling = value.b;
+    value.b.sibling = value.a;
+    value.a.parent = value;
+    value.b.parent = value;

+    var imploded = snapshot(value),
+        // using eval() to run the result evaled = eval(imploded);

+    assert.ok(evaled.a.sibling === evaled.b);
+    assert.ok(evaled.b.sibling === evaled.a);
+    assert.ok(evaled.a.parent === evaled);
+    assert.ok(evaled.b.parent === evaled);
+    assert.ok(evaled.a.a === 'a');
+    assert.ok(evaled.b.b === 'b');

+## Serializing custom objects

+Snapshot doesn't try to be clever by guessing what to do with non-native objects.
+Instead, each custom object must follow these rules:

+1. It must be possible to instantiate the object via new Classname() without any parameters.
+   During deserialization, each object is first created without any data inside it.

+2. It must have a .serialize function.

+   During serialization, this function is called to get the data to be serialized.

    The serialize functions should return an array.
 The first argument of the array should be the name of the class (e.g. "Foo" if the constructor is called "Foo").

-The rest of the arguments should be arguments passed to the constructor when the object is instantiated.
+   The rest of the arguments should be data, which will be passed to the .deserialize() function in the same order.

+3. It must have a .deserialize function

+   The deserialize function should accept the parameteres

-The definitions of the constructors are not serialized.
-Instead, they should be made available in a different way.
+The constructors and prototypes are not serialized.
+Instead, they should be made available in a different way, e.g. by packaging them.
+Just make sure that `new Foo()` works before deserializing.

+Here is an example of a custom object that works:

+    var Foo = function(name) {
+      this.name = name;
+    };
+    Foo.prototype.serialize = function() {
+      return ['Foo', this.name];
+    };
+    Foo.prototype.deserialize = function(name) {
+      this.name = name;
+    };

+During deserialization, the calls will be `instance = new Foo()` followed by `instance.deserialize("value_from_serialize")`.

 ## Multiple references